Artemso/Push_swap/README.md

 # Push_Swap
-## Push_Swap, a bespoke sorting algorithm project
+## A bespoke sorting algorithm project

 ![](push_swap_visual.gif)

-Given a list of numbers (positive and negative, no duplicates) sort it in the ascending order using Stack A and Stack B.
+Given a list of numbers (positive and negative, no duplicates) sort them in the ascending order using Stack A and Stack B.
 The allowed operations are:

-SA:	swap a - swap first 2 elements at the top of stack a
-SB:	swap b - swap first 2 elements at the top of stack b
-SS:	sa and sb at the same time.
+*SA:	swap a - swap first 2 elements at the top of stack a *SB:	swap b - swap first 2 elements at the top of stack b *SS:	sa and sb at the same time.
-PA:	push a - take the first element at the top of b and put it at the top of a
-PB:	push b - take the first element at the top of a and put it at the top of b
-RA:	rotate a - shift up all elements of stack a by 1
-RB:	rotate b - shift up all elements of stack b by 1
-RR:	ra and rb at the same time
+*PA:	push a - take the first element at the top of b and put it at the top of a *PB:	push b - take the first element at the top of a and put it at the top of b *RA:	rotate a - shift up all elements of stack a by 1 *RB:	rotate b - shift up all elements of stack b by 1 *RR:	ra and rb at the same time
-RRA:	rotate a - shift down all elements of stack a by 1
-RRB:	rotate b - shift down all elements of stack b by 1
-RRR:	rra and rrb at the same time
+*RRA:	rotate a - shift down all elements of stack a by 1 *RRB:	rotate b - shift down all elements of stack b by 1 *RRR:	rra and rrb at the same time

 The checker program supports following flags:
 -v:		visualise, graphic representation using MLX library.
 450 numbers and less are allowed to visualise.
 Controls: